The largest creature to have ever lived on planet earth; the magnificent blue whale.

-Whilst the blue whale is bigger than all of the dinosaurs that roamed the earth and swam in the seas, there are many myths around the size of the internal anatomy of a blue whale.
+It’s true that the blue whale is bigger than any of the dinosaurs that roamed the earth and swam in the seas.
+But there are many myths around the size of the internal anatomy of a blue whale.

 The first of these myths is in relation to its heart.

-Blue whale size myth #1 – their heart is the size of a small car
+Blue whale size myth #1: A blue whale’s heart is the size of a small car like a mini

 I heard it said that the heart is the size of a small car similar to a mini or VW beetle.
 This fact about blue whales is not true.

-Even with this myth busted about the size of a whale’s heart, it’s still the biggest heart on the planet.
+Even with the blue whale heart myth busted it’s still the biggest heart on the planet.

-Your heart is roughly 453 grams (16 ounces).
-The human heart pumps 60 to 90 mililiters (2 to 3 ounces) of blood out per beat in comparison to a blue whale.
+- The human heart pumps 60 to 90 millilitres (2 to 3 ounces) of blood per beat.
+Which in comparison to a blue whale that’s minuscule.

-Blue whale size myth #2 – their aortic artery is large enough for a baby to crawl down
+Blue whale size myth #2: A blue whale’s aortic artery is large enough for a baby to crawl along